Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Fujita's conjecture type theorem with singular Hermitian metrics

-The global generation conjecture has been proved (see. \cite{YZ20}, \cite{EL93}, \cite{Kaw97}, \cite{Rei88}) up to dimension $5$.
-Recently, Fujita Conjecture type theorems was obtained in \cite{SY19} for the case of pseudo-effective involving the multiplier ideal sheaf and for the case of nef involving Nakano semi-positive vector bundles, as follows.
+The global generation conjecture has been proved (cf. [12,\,22,\,40]) up to dimension $5$.
+Recently, Fujita's conjecture type theorems was obtained in \cite{SY19} for the case of pseudo-effective involving the multiplier ideal sheaf and for the case of nef involving Nakano semi-positive vector bundles, as follows.